-As the name implies, the new (or, rather, upgraded) Breitling Navitimer Caliber 01 Limited Edition automatic watch has undergone a complicated heart transplant procedure with its mass-produced ETA-based B26 movement changed in favor of their latest Caliber B01 totally in-house job.
+As the name implies, the new (or, rather, upgraded) Breitling Navitimer Caliber 01 Limited Edition has undergone a complex heart transplant procedure with its mass-produced ETA-based B26 movement changed in favor of their latest Caliber B01 totally in-house job.
 Visually, however, this is still the same good old Navitimer that hundreds of thousands of watch enthusiasts love so much.

 Judging by the recent developments from the famous Swiss watchmaker, one can infer that Breitling has taken the path paved by Panerai.
 As you probably have already noticed, the Italian brand has recently attempted a serious push into replacing its “modified” ETA calibers with mechanisms of their own in order to make their timekeepers more unique.
 The move not only increases perceived value of their watches among customers who know a thing or two about what they are getting into, but also makes the whole brand more sustainable and, probably, more expensive in the eyes of potential investors.

 What’s even more impressive is that, being a privately owned company (Panerai, on the other hand, is owned by Richemont and thus has all the financial and engineering backing it needs for the transition,) has attempted the move using, as far as I understand, exclusively its own resources.

 The Swiss watch maker still sticks to base calibers from ETA, but slowly reintroduces well-established models equipped with its own 100 percent in-house B01 movement originally introduced together with the Chronomat model.

 The main advantage of this strategy is that you do not need to poor massive money in re-tooling manufacturing facilities and hiring and training dozens (or even hundreds) of workers.
 Also, you can always sell an existing model with a manufacture-made movement at a premium price!

 Enter the Breitling Navitimer Caliber 01 Limited Edition.